 For packing your skis, here are some tips.
 First of all, wax them before the race as much as possible.
 You don’t want to have to fly with an iron and a bunch of waxes and a form unless you want to pay a lot of baggage overage fees.
-If that happens, pay someone to wax your skis in the Midwest.
+If that happens, pay someone to wax your skis in the Midwest (this is actually a great idea if you’re flying from out of town: just pay one of the several shops in Hayward to wax your skis).
 But, especially if you’re skating, you should be able to throw on most of your wax at home, and then do the final scrape and coat in Birkieland.
 Definitely leave a layer of wax on your skis in your bag, though, and scrape them when you get to Wisconsin.

 Second, you can cram multiple skis in to your ski bag.
 (Airlines have policies on the number of skis which you can check which vary by company, but as long as you’re in one bag, you should be fine.)
 So bring classic skis if you want (remove any klister), an definitely a pair of warm-up skis (don’t bring these to the race, though, but for days before while your wax is drying or your final coat is on) and whatever else.
 You may want to wrap something soft around the tips (and, if you’re otherwise short on space, stuff some other clothes in there for padding).
 But I think that’s unnecessary.
 My general thinking is that skis are pretty hard to break if they’re in ski ties in a ski bag with the tips wrapped.
+Think about the forces a ski will handle as you skate: it’s a lot.
 If you have a huge bag and they’re just flopping around, then you probably want them to be secured with clothing or … more skis.
 If they’re snug, they’re probably fine: skis are pretty hardy.

 Boots are easy.
-One #Protip: you can put bottles of New Glarus in your boots so it doesn’t break on the way home.
+One #Protip: you can put bottles of New Glarus or cans of Surly (or cans of New Glarus, now that it is sold in cans) in your boots so it doesn’t break on the way home.